XpressAI/xircuits.io/docs/Installation.md

 ```
 $ pip install xircuits[full]
 ```
 We wouldn't recommended it though as it's very large!
+For the full list of supported libraries, you can visit the [component libraries page](https://github.com/XpressAI/xircuits/blob/master/xai_components/readme.md).

 ## Download Examples